Supreme Court takes up same-sex marriage for first time

 DEFENSE OF MARRIAGE ACT

-In an "orders list" released after their meeting, the court granted the appeal of Edith Windsor, an 83-year-old lesbian who challenged her denial of federal tax benefits under the Defense of Marriage Act.
+In an "orders list" released after its meeting, the court granted an appeal in the case of Edith Windsor, an 83-year-old lesbian who challenged her denial of federal tax benefits under the Defense of Marriage Act.

+Reached by phone on Friday, Windsor said it was "thrilling" that the justices decided to take her case.
+She said winning would be a "big boon for civil rights."

-Federal courts of appeal in New York and Boston had found the provision that denies federal recognition and benefits to married same-sex couples unconstitutional.
+Federal courts of appeal in New York and Boston had found unconstitutional the provision that denies federal recognition and benefits to married same-sex couples.

 In its order on Friday, the Supreme Court said it wanted to consider whether the congressional group had a right to defend the law, given the Obama administration's conclusion that the law is unconstitutional.